Measurement phase transitions in the no-click limit as quantum phase transitions of a non-hermitean vacuum

-we can estimate the condition of validity of the perturbed no-click limit by asking for instance that the suppression due to the deterministic evolution of all decaying modes is at least of one order of magnitude.
+In order to see this notice that we can estimate the condition of validity of the perturbed no-click limit by asking for instance that the suppression due to the deterministic evolution of all decaying modes is at least of one order of magnitude.
 We can estimate $\lambda$ as

 Provided $\frac{\gamma^2}{\gamma^2_c}< 1-\frac{1}{L}$ and for $k\simeq q^*$ we have

 Inserting this expression in equation \ref{freccia}

 This quantity has to be compared with the the average time between one jump and the other, defined by the unit time probability of having a measure on each site